Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 Most of the filled in surveys were removed from the cleaned data because of the question `Are you answering this survey with honesty?`.

-## Some answers and comments on some "free answers"
+## My answers and comments on some "free answers"

-Because I were not collecting contacts of the respondents, I want to answer a couple of questions that were asked in the free answers.
+Because I was not collecting contacts of the respondents, I want to answer a couple of questions that were asked in the free answers.
+And add some comments.

 > What's the need for magic elements?
 Do you think the kind of people interested in news will be interested as much in magical fantasy?